Stuartwastaken/LarkLark/README.md

 ## 📜 Introduction

-In the world of LarkLark, you get to write code like a bird.
-Use bird calls to define variables, print expressions, create loops, and define functions.
-Get ready to _tweet_, _chirp_, _caw_, _chirr_, and _hoot_ your way through coding!
+LarkLark lets you code like a bird, using delightful bird calls to define variables, print expressions, create loops, and more.
+Embrace your inner bird-lover and let your code tweet, chirp, caw, chirr, and hoot!

 ## 🐤 Language Syntax